spryker/spryker-docs/docs/dg/dev/upgrade-and-migrate/upgrade-to-php-83.md

 ---
 title: 'Upgrade to PHP 8.3'
-description: End of October 2024, Spryker has released a new version of its Demo Shops supporting PHP 8.3.
+description: Starting from Nov 2024, Demo Shops support PHP 8.3.
 template: concept-topic-template
 last_updated: Nov 1, 2024
 ---

-This guide provides step-by-step instructions to upgrade your project to use PHP 8.3 in both your Docker environment and `composer.json`.
+This document describes how to upgrade PHP to version 8.3.
+This upgrades the version in Docker environment and `composer.json`.
-By setting the minimum PHP version requirement to 8.3, you ensure that your project fully utilizes the latest features and improvements of PHP 8.3.

 ## 1. Check project code for PHP compatibility using PHPCompatibility

-To ensure your project is compatible with PHP 8.3, perform the following steps:
+To make sure your project is compatible with PHP 8.3, follow the steps:

 1. Require the `php-compatibility` package: